 It gloated back at me for the next 14 months.

 It did worse than dare me to haul out the ladder and expand its boundaries during the time I didn’t have.
 It turned yellow.
 A sage young man at the hardware store enlightened me.

 “You can’t use a water-based primer over stained wood,” he explained, kindly.
 “No matter how many layers you use, the stain will bleed through.”

 Now the battle had escalated to chemical warfare.
 I faced a gallon of deadly, oil-based primer and some noxious paint thinner to clean it up.
 I opened all the doors and windows and banished the kids from the house.
 I got to work, breathing lightly.

-It is not a good idea to lug the full gallon of deadly, oil-based primer (DOP) around with you.
+It is not a good idea to lug the full gallon of deadly, oil-based primer around with you.
 You may spill some.
 Take it from me.
 Instead, I learned to use a nifty, plastic bucket.
-I’d pour a little DOP in and set it on the ladder.
+I’d pour a little primer in and set it on the ladder.

-I covered every square millimeter of flooring with plastic drop clothes from the hardware store.
-Drops of DOP have sensors that guide them to the exact location of any uncovered floor space.
+I covered every square millimeter of flooring with plastic drop cloths from the hardware store.
+Drops of primer have sensors that guide them to the exact location of any uncovered floor space.
 I covered my furniture, too.

-I learned to dip the brush only slightly into the DOP.
-If the DOP traveled too far up the bristles, drips of it squeezed out the sides and onto those uncovered square millimeters of flooring.
+I learned to dip the brush only slightly into the primer.
+If the paint traveled too far up the bristles, drips of it squeezed out the sides and onto those uncovered square millimeters of flooring.
 This was especially true if I had any residual paint thinner in the brush.

 My brushstrokes soon rivaled those of Rembrandt.
-I learned to angle the brush at about 45 degrees and sweep it back slowly, laying the DOP on as thickly as I dared.
-Do not be thrifty when applying DOP.
+I learned to angle the brush at about 45 degrees and sweep it back slowly, laying the primer on as thickly as I dared.
+Do not be thrifty when applying primer.
 You want a good, thick layer.